cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 Nevertheless, as a result of using `consumerID`, we have to migrate a substantial chunk of state to re-index it using `consumerID` as the key.

 #### State
-To move from `consumerID` to a `chainID`, we need to revamp the consumer chains' stored state in ICS.
-Currently, in ICS we have state that is indexed by a multitude of [keys](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/types/keys.go#L40).
+To move from using the `chainID` to the new `consumerID`, we need to revamp the consumer chains' stored state in ICS.
+Currently, in
+ICS we have state that is indexed by a multitude of [keys](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/types/keys.go#L40).
 In the table below, we see which ones are associated with a `chainID` and how often state under those keys gets updated.